avipars/ctf_hint_server/README.md

 Made with flask

-- works on pythonanywhere, vercel, or render.com (nearly out of the box)
+- works on koyeb, vercel, or render.com (nearly out of the box)

 Meant for individual users and not teams